ChrstphrHll/npc_gen/students/Delja Iefyr.md

 year: 1
 guild: Burk
 partyID: 38
+tags:
+- Half-Elf
+- Druid
+- Diplomacy
+- 1st
+- Burk
 ---
 # Delja Iefyr
 ---
 ### Description
 - 1st year Half-Elf Druid in Burk
-- straight dirty blonde hair that's put up in a large bun, Pale Brown eyes, and Light skin
+- straight dirty blonde hair that's put up in a large bun, Amber eyes, and Light skin
 - Is Harmonious and Risk-taking, and has Power as their ideal

 ### Organizations